-11. SPARE PARTS, WARRANTY CONDITIONS
+11. SPARE PARTS.
+WARRANTY CONDITIONS

-- 11.1 For start-up and warranty period it's recommended to order following spare parts in quantity as below: - a set of loose parts used on both sizes on pilots: SP-32 and SP-48 (see Fig. 5) one for 4 pilots - complete orifice-stabilizer assembly for SP-32-ND pilot, including: one for 4 pilots nipple with bleed and main orifice, mounting bracket, stabilizer
+- 11.1 For start-up and warranty period it's recommended to order following spare parts in quantity as below: - a set of loose parts used on both sizes on pilots: SP-32 and SP-48 (see Fig. 5) one for 4 pilots - complete orifice-stabilizer assembly for SP-48-FD pilot, including: one for 4 pilots main orifice nipple with gas tube, bleed orifice, swirler-stablizer, divider

-- 11.2 In case of air tube wear or damage: - if air tube has to be replaced order a replacement air tube (without mounting ring) of length "L" prices on request only, - if just the end of air tube is eroded cut 200 mm of the tube tip, order and weld spare part P/N SP-32-ND-END replacement air tube end, length 200 mm, SS310/330.
+- 11.2 In case of air tube wear or damage: - if air tube or mounting ring has to be replaced order a replacement air tube (with mounting ring) of length "L" prices on request only, - if just the end of air tube is eroded cut 200 mm of the tube tip, order and weld spare part P/N SP-48-END replacement air tube end, length 200 mm, SS310/330.